awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 When you create an access key, IAM returns the access key ID and secret access key\.
 You should save these in a secure location and give them to the user\.

 **Important**
 To ensure the security of your AWS account, the secret access key is accessible only at the time you create it\.
 If a secret access key is lost, you must delete the access key for the associated user and create a new key\.
-For more details, see [Retrieving Your Lost or Forgotten Passwords or Access Keys](id_credentials_access-keys_retrieve.md)\.
+For more details, see [Resetting Your Lost or Forgotten Passwords or Access Keys](id_credentials_access-keys_retrieve.md)\.

 By default, when you create an access key, its status is `Active`, which means the user can use the access key for AWS CLI, Tools for Windows PowerShell, and API calls\.
 Each user can have two active access keys, which is useful when you must rotate the user's access keys\.
 You can disable a user's access key, which means it can't be used for API calls\.
 You might do this while you're rotating keys or to revoke API access for a user\.